redeyesdemonkyo/s3get/README.md

 * add unit test via `go test -v`
   - More info [go.dev/add-a-test](https://go.dev/doc/tutorial/add-a-test)
-* add flag for handling sha256 checks
+* add flag for handling sha256 checks (DONE!!)
 * Fix bug where when `-d /path/to/newObjectName.file` flag is use the object is not rename correctly
 * add rsync like functionality
 * add flag for splitting using `https://s3provider.tld/mybucket/dir/to/object.file` link rather then having to pass individual flags for provider, bucket & object

 ## References